Healthy Homes Assessment Pakowhai

 Draught Stopping Pakowhai

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections